scorpion88/scorpion88.github.io/README.md

 Select the task under which you will want to add the Jira ticket (in my case, I select "Jira" by left-clicking on it) then press "Insert" (you can also find it by right-clicking on "Jira").
 Enter a name for your Jira ticket.
 Also, add an attribute called "ISSUE-KEY" and specify the Jira ticket key:

 ![Jira ticket manually](jira-ticket.png)

+# About the Jira integration

+Please note a few things about the Jira integration.

+If you go through the _normal_ UI flow of pressing `Play` and `Stop` to start & stop a timeslot for a task that resides in Jira, the time reported in Jira will work as expected.
+More specifically, when you press `Play`, a timeslot is created with the start time set; at this point, nothing is done in Jira.
+When you press `Stop`, the stop time is set on the timeslot and a new Jira worklog is created.

+However, if you edit that existing timeslot to adjust the start or stop time, these changes won't be reflected in Jira as TimeSlotTracker cannot / will not edit an existing Jira worklog.
+Likewise, if you delete a timeslot, the corresponding Jira worklog will not be deleted.

+Knowing all of the above, here is a word about timeslots that get automatically created when idle is detected.
+In that case, TimeSlotTracker presents you with a dialog that creates a new timeslot (that is the default behavior; it is possible that you do not see this dialog if you configured it that way).
+If the start time is incorrect, you can fix it now.
+If you do not want to start the timer, you can press "Cancel" and an empty timeslot will be created (i.e. the timeslot will have no start & stop time); you can then press the `Stop` button and this will delete the empty timeslot.
+Alternately, you can double click that empty time slot and edit the start time; again, nothing gets created at this point.
+It's only when the stop time gets set (either with the `Stop` button or by editing the timeslot) that a Jira worklog gets created, at which point further modifications of the timeslot must be manually reflected in Jira.